 The Discipline of Anesthesia at Memorial University is fully committed to the Faculty of Medicine’s strategic plan “Destination Excellence.”
 “Through excellence, we will integrate education, research and social accountability to advance the health of the people and communities we serve.”

-In St. John’s our capital and largest city, we have forty-two anesthesiologists and twenty residents supported by anesthesia assistants, providing tertiary care services for the entire province.
+In St. John’s our capital and largest city, we have forty-four anesthesiologists and twenty-two residents supported by anesthesia assistants, providing tertiary care services for the entire province.
 Our St. John’s facilities include two general adult hospitals, with one designated as the cardiac and trauma

 centre; a women and children’s hospital for pediatric and obstetric/gynecological care; and a new mental health centre soon to open.